-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-During the second year of St Augustine's three-year strategic plan, funding continues to be focused on ensuring good rates of progress and the narrowing of the gap between disadvantaged and non-disadvantaged pupils through providing quality first teaching and through delivering targeted interventions.
-Approaches include academic tutoring; providing targeted interventions to improve the oral language skills and vocabulary of disadvantaged pupils; embedding the phonics programme; developing the cultural capital of pupils; and providing a range of therapeutic support for pupils eligible for pupil premium funding.
+During the third year of St Augustine's three-year strategic plan, funding has continued to be focused on ensuring good rates of progress for disadvantaged pupils.
+Funding is also being used to narrow of the gap between disadvantaged and non-disadvantaged pupils through providing quality first teaching and the delivery of targeted interventions.
+Our approaches include providing targeted interventions to improve the oral language skills and vocabulary of disadvantaged pupils; embedding the phonics programme and delivering targeted interventions to support phonics and early reading; developing the cultural capital of pupils; and providing a range of therapeutic support for pupils eligible for pupil premium funding.